We have provided these links to help you gather the information needed so you can put together a successful remodel

 “The first thing you learn from the Home Improvement Contracts section of the California Contractors License Law and Reference Book is that there is no provision for time and material contracts in home improvement projects.
 Time and material agreements violate legal subsection guidelines that are required for home improvement contracts such as start and stop dates, and the firm payment schedule that specifically references the completed work.”
 That’s why it is always good to know how things should be done, so that you are better equipped to do the remodel and get the best results.

-Hazardous Things Found in Some Homes . . .
+Hazards Still Found in Many Homes . . .